azangru/exercise-shri-2021/part1/README.md

 - svg radial gradient

+## What I like about LitElement
+- Performance (checked with resizing the window and making the chart rerender)

 ## What I don't like about web components in general and lit/element/lit-html in particular

 - Web components effectively use global variables through their names.
 How well is it going to scale for large projects?